 How to create a resume into an interview-winning document, will be easier with our: How to make a Resume Guideline for Retail Assistant Roles

 1. Contact Information: Name, Address, Phone Number, Email.
-Be sure to include alternative contact channels, as well as your LinkedIn profile or Facebook URL details.
+Be sure to include alternative contact channels, as well as a possible LinkedIn profile.

 2. Profile Summary: This introduction to your resume must make an impact on the reader.
 Include a broad overview of your background, years of industry experience and the industry sectors of interest.
 You should be specific and state which job you are applying to (1-3 sentences max).